 No trees would be removed to erect the extension.
 However, concerns have been raised regarding potential detrimental impact on a horse chestnut tree on the adjacent site.
 A revised plan showing an alternative layout, including the removal of the proposed wall and confirmation excluding any excavation of the rear garden to modify the ground level has been provided.
 The revised plan identifies the location of the closest tree identified as Horse Chestnut Tree.
 The city arboriculture department has confirmed that given the rear garden wall and excavation of the garden has been omitted from the proposal, they support the proposal subject to any tree roots being affected as a result of the extension shall be protected in accordance with BS 5837.
-Furthermore, the applicant in response to these concerns confirmed that they will appoint a qualified structural engineer to inspect the foundations and pay particular attention to any nearby tree roots in order to protect the adjacent trees during construction and an appropriately worded condition is proposed requiring tree protection details together with a method statement.
-Therefore, it is considered that the proposal would not be detrimental to the integrity of the tree and therefore compliant with policy.
+Furthermore, the applicant in response to these concerns confirmed that they would appoint a gualified structural engineer to inspect the foundations and pay particular attention to any nearby tree roots in order to protect the adjacent trees during construction and an appropriately worded condition is proposed requiring tree protection details together with a method statement.
+The applicant in addition to the amended layout, also provided an arboricultural report.
+As stated above a local resident also commissioned and submitted an arboricultural report Both of these reports were assessed by the city councils arboriculturist who made the following comments: